AaronPBishop/ThesaRush/README.md

 ### Live Link: https://thesarush.onrender.com/

 New random letter components (weighted in favor of consonants, then vowels, and finally 'XZQ') are rendered in timed-intervals with animation, and player-built words are validated by indexing a JSON file containing 370,000+ English words upon submission.
 If the submitted word is valid, all corresponding letters are cleared from the board.
-If the word is invalid, a new letter is dropped immediately as penalty.
+If the word is invalid, two new letters are dropped immediately as penalty.
 Three invalid word submissions in a row will cause an entire row of letters to drop immediately.

 Players are awarded points based off of the length of a submitted word, and points are multiplied upon the same premise.
 Gold tiles multiply word score x2 for each gold letter used in a word.
 A word that is less than 3 characters long will not be submitted.
 However, a valid 6+ letter word will cause the next tile that is spawned to be a bomb tile, which clears all tiles surrounding it in a 1 tile vicinity when used.
 A valid 8+ letter word will clear the entire bottom row of letters and also spawn a bomb tile.